 Why might a respondent need an accommodation?

 For any assessment, test administrators have a responsibility to minimize irrelevant factors that might impact the results.
-For example, one would not administer an achievement test while a fire alarm was sounding, as this would be a distraction for the respondents.
+For example, you wouldn’t administer an achievement test during a fire alarm, since it would distract the respondents.
 Similarly, when administering assessments to respondents with disabilities, test users should know whether the assessment is appropriate for people who have that disability, and if so, whether there are any aspects of the test design or administration that might affect the respondent’s score because of the disability.

 Not all disabilities require an accommodation, and an accommodation on one assessment may not be appropriate for another.
 For example, a reader might read items aloud to a respondent on a mathematics assessment, but this accommodation might not be recommended on an assessment of reading ability.
 Test users should also remember that some respondents may need multiple accommodations.

 Nearly all industry standards or professional guidelines for assessment development mandate that respondents be provided with reasonable accommodations or alternative evaluation procedures to minimize irrelevant score variance and invalid decision-making.
 Examples of such standards include: